 Technically, the ring consists of two parts: the shank or body of the ring and the head or gallery – the metal that puts the diamond in place.
 This setting provides more than the safety of your diamond.
 This is an important aspect of the appearance of a diamond.

-Different Types of Rings Names With Images
+Different Types of Rings Names With Pictures

 1. Halo Ring